novakzaballa/mars-cg/README.md

   - Total user workouts time.
   - Total user calories burned out.
   - User progress per level.
+- Probably allow users to mark some of the workouts as favorites could be a good feature, however that depends on wether they revisit workouts frequently.
+- Most of this and features should be improved or developed depending on usage data.
+Because of that something missing is a way to track the features usage, like Amplitude, Datadog, Hotjar, or another similar tool.

 Follow the instructions below to run the app.
+## Install dependencies

+Once you have cloned/downloaded this code, please install dependencies executing the following command in the command line from the project root directory:
+`npm i`

 ## Available Scripts

 In the project directory, you can run: